-Witness: A person who has relevant knowledge pertaining to an alleged violation.
-A witness does not have rights in the process.
+Witness: A person who may have knowledge pertaining to an alleged violation.

-A. Applicability:
+A. APPLICABILITY:

-Any student or student group committing an act in violation of the applicable portion of the Student Code of Conduct shall be subject to disciplinary action.

-- b.
-Any student or student group who aids, abets, encourages, requests, initiates, or assists, any other student, non-student, or student group in acts which violate this document or participates in a violation of this document shall be subject to disciplinary action. - c.
-Any violation of the Student Code of Conduct by a student or members of a student group may result in both the group and the members involved in the misconduct being subject to disciplinary action. - d.
-All statements made by a student or group relative to an incident may be used in any disciplinary proceeding. - e.
-Students or groups may have allegations of violations of the Student Code of Conduct for incidents occurring off University property when such conduct interferes with the educational objectives of the University community. - f.
-Violations found under this document may be applied concurrently with any civil or criminal prosecution brought against a student or group.
+- Any student or student group committing an act in violation of the applicable portion of the Student Code of Conduct shall be subject to disciplinary action. - b.
+Any student or student group who aids, abets, encourages, requests, initiates, or assists any other student, non-student, or student group in acts which violate this document or participates in a violation of this document shall be subject to disciplinary action. - c.
+Any violation of the Student Code of Conduct by a student or members of a student group may result in both the group and the members involved in the misconduct being subject to disciplinary action.
+All statements made by a student or group relative to an incident may be used in any disciplinary proceeding.
+Students or groups may have allegations of violations of the Student Code of Conduct for incidents occurring off University property when such conduct interferes with the educational objectives of the University community. - Violations found under this document may be applied concurrently with any civil or criminal prosecution brought against a student or group.